reddor/emr/readme.txt

  I really hope the UI is self explanatory.
 Select executable, arguments & output directory, choose options, press start.

- Most functions are just added for fun and curiosity - you can use this to find out what certain intros do, what files and DLLs they load, how they call certain APIs...
-It might have been used to analyze malware, too - but don't take my word for it, and always make sure to run those things in a VM.
+ Most functions are just added for fun and curiosity - you can use this to find out what certain intros do, what files and DLLs they load, how they call certain APIs.
+Some of these features might be unfinished, not work at all or have unintended side effects.
+ This tool might have been used to analyze malware, too - but don't take my word for it, and always make sure to run those things in a VM.

+ 32 bit and 64 bit versions available - most intros are 32 bit anyway, 64 bit is fairly untested and rather experimental.

  === TROUBLESHOOTING ===